 Secondly, there is the belief that young people, children and teenagers, actually can play jazz.
 As a leader and teacher of young musicians you have to have that belief.
 The young musicians then feel your confidence in them, and they also feel their own confidence in themselves.
 This might sound like a simple idea to adopt, but admit; quite many of us have the more or less conscious notion that jazz is music for grown-ups.
 Of course you cannot as a child play difficult things right from the start.
 Your contributions to the band’s music are small in the beginning, and senior members perform the more advanced tasks.
 But gradually you become more and more senior, both in age and tasks.
 And all the time there is this belief in you – the basic belief that you actually can play jazz.

 Thirdly, there is the sense of presence.
 When you play you have to be there, not somewhere else.
 You have to be in the music and together with the others in the group.
 You must not observe yourself from the outside, from the views of spectators or a camera.
-The spectators or the camera might not be there, but you can anyway observe yourself from that kind of perspective, and such preoccupation will split your focus.
+The spectators or the camera might not be there, but you could anyway observe yourself from that kind of perspective, and such preoccupation would split your focus.